cravomarcio/Booking-Challenge-Project/README.md

 ## License

-This project is created by Marcio Moreira part of the selection process for an automation softeare tester engineer.
+This project is created by Marcio Moreira part of the selection process for an automation software tester engineer.